tessercat/daoistic-book/book.md

 ## English

-Dao is master of all,
-protecting moral people,
-protected by immoral people.

-Pretty sermons can be sold,
-cherished traditions can take advantage of people.
-Man's inhumanity,
-what is there to deny?
+Everything follows to the road.
+Honest people treasure it.
+Dishonest people take refuge in it.

+Pretty words might be flattery, good deeds might be favours.

+The lies people tell,
+who can deny they exist?

-So when crowning the Child of Heaven, or anointing the Three Lords, or even when serving as Jade of Honour by leading the Four Mares, it might be immoral to stubbornly insist on a certain way of doing things.
+That's why the throne of the Child of Heaven, or being anointed as one of the Three Lords, or just serving as Jade of Honour by leading the Four Mares, isn't as important as sitting and contemplating this.

-But why did the ancients respect a certain way of doing things?
+But why did the ancients want those things?

 Didn't they say,
 Ask and ye shall receive,
-Commit sin and ye shall be forgiven?
+sin and ye shall be forgiven?

-So they were treating the world with respect.
+That's what made the world want them.

 ## Notes